vitor251093/resurrection-capsule/HOW_I_RUN_IT.md

 - DVD/Latest version: C:\Program Files (x86)\Electronic Arts\Darkspore\DarksporeBin
 - Steam version: C:\Program Files (x86)\Steam\steamapps\common\Darkspore\DarksporeBin

 Copy the `patch_darkspore_exe.exe` file from the patcher folder (from the ReCap release) to the DarksporeBin folder.
-Run the copied `patch_darkspore_exe.exe` file, and a new window should pop up; wait until it closes.
+Run the copied `patch_darkspore_exe.exe` file, and a new window should pop up; you can close after the success message appears.
 A new file should appear in the DarksporeBin folder after that, the Darkspore_local.exe.
 Use it to launch Darkspore.

 ### I want to help coding
 In order to start contributing with the local server, you will need: